 Students must have a passing GPA and have passed both exterior & in-cab vehicle inspections before they will be allowed to test.

 It is at the sole discretion of the Director of Education whether or not a student requires additional training prior to being allowed to test.
 Students are allowed up to 47.5 additional hours of training.
-The time and dates of this training is at the sole discretion of Apex CDL Institute.
+The time and dates of this training are at the sole discretion of Apex CDL Institute.
 If a student cannot attend the dates provided by Apex, those missed days can be considered unexcused absences.

-The first test for the students Class A CDL will be conducted on site at the Apex campus.
-The test will be administered by one of Apex’s licensed third party examiners.
+The first test for the students Class A CDL will be conducted on-site at the Apex campus.
+The test will be administered by one of Apex’s licensed third-party examiners.

-If a student fails their first test, any additional tests will be conducted either by Apex or by the state CDL Examiners from the state in which the student holds their drivers license.
+If a student fails their first test, any additional tests will be conducted either by Apex or by the state CDL Examiners from the state in which the student holds their driver’s license.
 The decision of where and when a student tests after a failure is the sole discretion of the Director of Education of Apex CDL Institute.

 A student’s first and second tests are included in the program tuition.
 Any additional testing required due to student failures will incur a $100.00 Truck Reservation Fee.
-All testing fees must be paid prior to testing date.
+All testing fees must be paid prior to the testing date.

 Additional training after the 212.5 hours provided under the current curriculum will be provided at a cost to the student of $250.00 per day.
 All financial arrangements must be resolved prior to any additional training.

-Per the CDL testing rules of the State of Kansas, if a student fails any one skill set 4 times, they are not allowed to test again for 6 months or until receiving a waiver form from the state allowing them to retest.
+Per the CDL testing rules of the State of Kansas, if a student fails any one skillset 4 times, they are not allowed to test again for 6 months or until receiving a waiver form from the state allowing them to retest.

-Failure to progress through the program efficiently will result in a student entering remedial training status.
+Failure to progress through the program efficiently will result in a student entering a remedial training status.
 Failing to obtain a passing GPA (80%) and/or failing to pass the state exam will result in a student being placed in remedial status.
 While in remedial status a student is still subject to all policies of Apex CDL Institute, including attendance policy, outlined in this handbook.